fastoch/Networking/VLANs2.md

 It's important that the native vlan on both sides of the trunk be the same.
 If they're not set the same, the switches will notify you by telling you that there's a native vlan mismatch.
 The issue that arises if the native VLANs are not the same is that traffic from one vlan on a given switch will automatically be associated and end up in a different vlan on another switch.

-### A typical scenario
+## Voice VLAN

-A PC is connected to an IP phone that is in turn connected to a switch.
+A typical scenario is having a PC connected to an IP phone that is in turn connected to a switch.

 An IP phone has a built-in 3-way switch:
 - one port is connected back to the network infrastructure
 - a second port allows the PC to connect to the infrastructure through the phone